demessiee/node-express-intro/Labs/Lab-2A-Solution/README.md

 Lastly, your MongoDB database won't have all of the employee data so you will need to import in the employee data from the JSON file.

+**Hint**: When inserting a new employee with POST, just use save().
+When updating an existing employee with PUT, first use findOne() then modify the result and then use save().
+You can't update an employee with save() without first finding them in the database.

 ## Lab Starter Code

 Your lab for Unit 2B will start off where your lab for unit 2A ended.